lucapette/passata/README.md

 Cook your pomodoros!

-## What is this?
+## Current status of the project

 `passata` is a small application for the pomodoro technique.
 I'm using it as a playground to learn more about React.js and its eco-system.
+At the moment, it's not in a usable state.

 # License